elasticdog/transcrypt/README.md

 noticeably impact performance.
 There are much better options if your goal is to encrypt the entire repository.

-Note that the configuration and encryption password are stored in plain text within the repository's _.git/config_ file.
+Note that the configuration and encryption information is stored in plain text within the repository's _.git/config_ file.
 This prevents them from being transferred to remote clones, but they are not protected from inquisitive users on your local machine.

 License
 -------